izabelcavassim/gwf_UCLA_cluster/gwf_tutorial.md

 I will be following the tutorial found [here](https://gwf.app/guide/tutorial/#a-minimal-workflow): a minimal workflow to run gwf.

-Let's say we wanna submit a job to the cluster, and the simple task we wanna submit is to produce a text file with something written in it, such as "Hello world".
+Let's say we wanna submit a job to the cluster, and the simple task we wanna submit is to produce a text file with something written in it, such as "hello world".

 To get started we must define a workflow file containing a workflow to which we can add targets.
 Unless gwf is told otherwise it assumes that the workflow file is called *workflow.py* and that the workflow is called gwf: